Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The first anchor is Some individuals who start out life with high intelligence take on.
-Without it, Cognitive Threats to Rationality can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with Some individuals who start out life with high intelligence take on.
+Without that first grip, Cognitive Threats to Rationality can sound weighty while staying hard to use.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.